theninthsky/client-side-rendering/README.md

 <br>
 We would prefer the app to be visually complete in a single render, but we would never want to stall the page render until the async chunk finishes downloading.

 However, since we preload all async chunks (and their vendors), this won't be a problem for us.
-So we **should** suspense the entire app until the async chunk finishes downloading (which, in our case, happens in parallel with all the render-critical assets):
+So we **should** suspend the entire app until the async chunk finishes downloading (which, in our case, happens in parallel with all the render-critical assets):

 ```
 createRoot(document.getElementById('root')).render(